-The Authority is considering a number of alternative means of funding its single family programs upon the termination of financing of single family mortgage loans with the remaining bond proceeds under the NIBP on or about the end of calendar year 2011.
+The Authority is considering a number of alternative means of funding its single family programs due to the termination of financing of single family mortgage loans with the bond proceeds under the NIBP on or about September 30, 2012.
 If conditions in the tax exempt bond market and mortgage market will then permit the financing of single family mortgage loans at interest rates and on other terms superior to or competitive with mortgage loans offered by other lenders, the Authority would expect to finance its single family programs through the sale and issuance of tax exempt bonds, as the Authority had done prior to the commencement of the NIBP.
-If such conditions do not exist, the Authority is considering the financing of single family mortgage loans insured or guaranteed by FHA, VA and RD through the issuance of Ginnie Mae securities as described above and is also considering the financing by the sale to Fannie Mae, or the securitization through the issuance of Fannie Mae securities, of single family mortgage loans which are not so insured or guaranteed by federal governmental agencies but for which VHDA would provide either financial recourse for mortgage loan defaults or, if hereafter authorized by amendments to the Act, mortgage insurance by a company or fund created by the Authority.
+If such conditions do not exist, the Authority may continue the financing of single family mortgage loans through the issuance of Ginnie Mae securities as described above and the financing of Fannie Mae Mortgage Loans as described above.
 The Authority is also considering the issuance of federal Mortgage Credit Certificates ("MCCs") authorized by the Code.
 As required by the Code, such MCCs would use a portion of the Authority's Tax Exempt Bond issuance allocation, thereby reducing the allocation available to issue Tax Exempt Bonds.
 MCCs provide recipients with a credit against federal income tax liability for a portion of their home mortgage interest and would be available to individuals meeting the eligibility requirements for mortgage loans financed by Tax Exempt Bonds, whether or not their loan was financed by the Authority; however, MCCs may not be issued to borrowers if their mortgage loans are financed with proceeds of Tax Exempt Bonds.
-Because of future uncertainties about the foregoing financing methods, the Authority can give no assurance as to whether or not, upon termination of NIBP, any of such financing methods will be available to the Authority or will enable the Authority to finance the single family programs or as to the amount of funding that such financing method will provide.
+Because of future uncertainties about the foregoing financing methods, the Authority can give no assurance as to whether or not any of such financing methods will be available to the Authority or will enable the Authority to finance the single family programs or as to the amount of funding that such financing method will provide.